fleetdm/fleet/articles/fleet-4.14.0.md

 In 4.14.0, we also:

-- fixed deprecation warning message on `fleetctl package` for deb/rpm.
+- Added a `last_opened_at` property, for macOS software, to the **Host details** API route (`GET /hosts/{id}`).
+- Added `osquery.min_software_last_opened_at_diff` configuration option.
+- Improved the **Settings** pages in the Fleet UI.
-- added support for using a custom TUF server with `fleetctl preview`.
+- Improved error messaging for `fleetctl query`.
+- Improved empty state messaging in the Fleet UI.
 - made the duration values returned by `fleetctl` more human-friendly to read.
-- improved error messaging for `fleetctl query`.
-- improved the “Organizational settings” flow in the Fleet UI.
-- improved “empty state” messaging in the Fleet UI.
-- added "last opened at" information for software to the “host details” API endpoint (macOS only).
 - added “optional” to hints for appropriate fields when creating new queries and policies in the Fleet UI.
-- fixed a bug with SAML SSO authentication.
+- Fixed a bug in which the "Bundle identifier" tooltips displayed on **Host details > Software** did not render correctly.
+- Fix a bug in which the Fleet UI would render an empty Google Chrome profiles on the **Host details** page.
+- Fix a bug in which the Fleet UI would error when entering the "@" characters in the **Search targets** field.
-- fixed a bug affecting “name” display for scheduled queries in the Fleet UI.
+- Fixed a bug affecting “name” display for scheduled queries in the Fleet UI.
-- fixed a bug that caused panic errors when running `fleet –debug`.
+- Fixed a bug that caused panic errors when running `fleet –debug`.
-- fixed a bug affecting queries containing the `@` symbol.
-- removed use of JSON_ARRAYAGG in SQL queries to support newer versions of MySQL and AWS RDS Aurora.
-- added `osquery.min_software_last_opened_at_diff` configuration option.
+- Fixed deprecation warning message on `fleetctl package` for deb/rpm.

 ---